AI Overviews Hit 48% of Queries — The 2026 Citation Playbook

 YouTube: Video is the single most cited content format across every vertical.
 Educational, well-structured videos that explain complex topics in a human way are highly favored by AI.

 G2 and Review Platforms: G2 is the most cited software review platform on ChatGPT, Perplexity, and Google AI Overviews.
+Brands with profiles on review platforms have 3x higher citation chances.
 Your presence on review platforms directly influences AI recommendations.

 The Consistency Imperative